 The College of Extended Education was created in 1990 to extend the resources of ASU throughout Maricopa County, the state, and the region.
-The College of Extended Education is a university-wide college which oversees ASU's Extended Campus and forms partnerships with other ASU colleges to meet the instructional and informational needs of a diverse community.
+The College of Extended Education is a university-wide college that oversees the ASU Extended Campus and forms partnerships with other ASU colleges to meet the instructional and informational needs of a diverse community.